Wo0kie3/Simulation-of-the-plane-boarding-strategies/README.md

 ![](Test1.png)
  - **BACK TO FRONT (4 groups)**
 ![](Test2.png)

-As we can see when the bag size is around 3, luggage stowing have almost same impact as seat shuffling.
+As we can see, when the bag size is around 3, luggage stowing have almost same impact as only seat shuffling.